Keyclic/keyclic-sdk/javascript-es6/docs/BusinessActivityApi.md

   'geoPoint': "geoPoint_example", // String | One latitude and one longitude serialized and separated by a plus or a minus sign.
   'geoCoordinates': "geoCoordinates_example", // String | One latitude and one longitude serialized and separated by a plus or a minus sign.
   'order': "desc", // String |
-  'organization': "organization_example", // String | The identifier of the resource formatted as GUID string.
+  'organization': "organization_example", // String | The identifier of the resource.
   'page': 1, // Number | Page of the overview.
-  'limit': 10, // Number | Page of the overview.
+  'limit': 10 // Number | Page of the overview.
 };

 apiInstance.cgetBusinessActivities(xKeyclicApp, , opts, (error, data, response) => {